What is “sliding scale”?

 • Regular Pricing beginning December 2: $4,250 to $6,500, sliding scale, which includes accommodations and meals at all retreats.

-• Limited scholarship support may be available to help with payment of fees.
+• (NOTE: All scholarships have been awarded - July 2014) Limited scholarship support may be available to help with payment of fees.
 We will do our best to allocate our limited funds to those most in need.

-• The Yoga Dana Foundation, Spirit Rock and the Life Balance Institute are awarding 7 scholarships to teachers who demonstrate financial need and a proven commitment to teaching yoga to disadvantaged or under-served communities.
+• (NOTE: All scholarships have been awarded - July 2014) The Yoga Dana Foundation, Spirit Rock and the Life Balance Institute are awarding 7 scholarships to teachers who demonstrate financial need and a proven commitment to teaching yoga to disadvantaged or under-served communities.
 Application deadline is April 15 - to learn more visit this page.

 Is financial aid available?

-Yes.
-There are a modest number of partial scholarships available for this program.
-Scholarships will be awarded on a first-come, first-served basis.
+(NOTE: All scholarships have been awarded - July 2014) There were a modest number of partial scholarships available for this program.
+Scholarships were awarded on a first-come, first-served basis.
 You will need to apply by filling out a scholarship application form once you are accepted into the program.
 The Yoga Dana Foundation, Spirit Rock and the Life Balance Institute are also offering 5 scholarships for the program to yogis who work with under-served communities.
 You can find out more and apply for those scholarships here.

 How does the payment plan work?